dejanu/linux/README.md

   If you run ls, your shell process will start up another process to run the ls program, then it will wait for it to finish.
 When it finishes, control is returned to the shell.w ith exec ls, you actually replace your shell program in the current process with the ls program so that, when it finishes, there's no shell waiting for it.

- * The fundamental way of controlling processes in Linux is by sending signals to them, to list all signals:

-  kill -l (9 SIGKILL 2 SIGINIT 1 SIGHUP)

 -----------------------------------------------------------------------------------------------------------------------------
 `bash $ps -e` = display running daemons